jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 well to spheres without distortion or stretching, as cartographers well know.

-For planetary terrain, we'll need something that can divide the surface into roughly equally sized segments, regardless of position.
+For planetary terrain, we'll need something that can divide the surface into roughly equally sized segments, regardless of their position.

 ## Icosahedra

 One alternative is the icosahedron.
-By sub-dividing, or tessellating, the shape a few times and normalising the vertices to the surface of a sphere, we end up with a rather convincing sphere.
-This is sometimes referred to as a 'icosphere'.
+By subdividing, or tessellating, the shape a few times and normalising the vertices to the surface of a sphere, we end up with a rather convincing sphere.
+This is sometimes referred to as an 'icosphere'.
 In *three.js* the [`IcosahedronGeometry`] constructor can handle this for us by taking an optional `detail` parameter.